Generic Name: alemtuzumab (AL-em-TOOZ-ue-mab)

 - if you have allergies to medicines, foods, or other substances

-- if you are scheduled to have a dental procedure or a vaccination
+- if you have received a vaccine in the past 6 weeks or are scheduled to have a vaccine

 How to use Campath: